grpc/grpc.io/content/docs/quickstart/cpp.md

 Now let's look at how to update the application with an extra method on the server for the client to call.
-Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [What is gRPC?](/docs/guides/) and [gRPC Basics:
+Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [What is gRPC?](/docs/guides) and [gRPC Basics:
-C++](/docs/tutorials/basic/cpp/).
-For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:
+C++](/docs/tutorials/basic/cpp).
+For now all you need to know is that both the server and the client stub have a `SayHello()` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:

 ```protobuf
 // The greeting service definition.